xxyzzzq/quex/doc/source-old/character-encoding/converter_helper.rst

 where ``string<X>`` is a shorthand for ``std::basic_string<X>`` and ``string<qtc>`` is a shorthand for ``std::basic_string<QUEX_TYPE_CHARACTER>``.
-This means, that they can take a string of the type of the lexeme and return a string which is appropriate for the drain's codec.
+This means, that they can take a string of the type of the lexeme and return a string which is appropriate for the drain's encoding.
 Fortunately, there is nothing compared to ``std::basic_string`` in plain C. So, in this case those functions do not exist.

-When the internal engine is designed using ``--codec`` then the buffer codec is some dedicated character encoding.
+When the internal engine is designed using ``--encoding`` then the buffer encoding is some dedicated character encoding.
 The ``Lexeme`` that is presented to the user has exactly the coding of the internal buffer.
 Precisely, it is a chain of ``QUEX_TYPE_CHARACTER`` objects that are encoded in the buffer's character encoding.
 Then quex has to generate the converters towards UTF8, UTF16, and UTF32.
-The converters follow the same scheme as for Unicode, only that 'unicode' is replaced by the codec's name, e.g.
+The converters follow the same scheme as for Unicode, only that 'unicode' is replaced by the encoding's name, e.g.

 .. code-block:: cpp